Revenue grows… but only when you step in

 In early-stage companies, this is common.

 Teams may be busy.
 Leads may come in.
 But without a clear system to translate demand into progress, effort doesn’t compound.
+Adding people or tools helps briefly.
+But the underlying issue is structural.

 What Has To Shift